Simplifying the 3-2-1 Rule for Data Protection in the Age of the Cloud

 Q: It looks like Spanning provides a simple way to meet the 3-2-1 paradigm — is that correct?

-With Spanning, IT teams get daily backups, encrypted at rest and in transit — one copy of the whole set and incremental backups covering what has changed; backups to secure sites in the cloud; and secure, scalable storage at no extra cost.
+With Spanning, IT teams get daily, automated backups encrypted at rest and in transit - one copy of the whole set and incremental backups covering what has changed; backups to secure sites in the cloud; and scalable, unlimited retention.
 Spanning also allows you to choose the region where your backup data is stored so you can choose to have your data backed up close to you or in an entirely different continent based on your requirements.

-Q: So, organizations using Office 365, Google Workspace or Salesforce no longer need to follow the 3-2-1 rule exactly?
+Q: So, organizations using Microsoft 365, Google Workspace or Salesforce no longer need to follow the 3-2-1 rule exactly?

 A: Yes, with Spanning, it’s 3-in-1 — no need for legacy processes.
 When organizations develop security and compliance best practices for cloud-based applications, many of the foundations of traditional, on-premises infrastructure policies can be useful, but they need to evolve to fit the new reality of having an outsourced infrastructure managed by the SaaS vendor.